From Spam to Sliced Bread: Revolutionary Food Inventions | campus.sg

 Spam

 Often called ‘luncheon meat’, SPAM’s brick-shaped canned pork was introduced in 1937 when people were accustomed to unrefrigerated meat in the US.
 SPAM’s popularity exploded during WWII when it became a ubiquitous part of the US soldier’s diet (it also fueled British and Russian soldiers).
 Introduced to Asia Pacific via American troops, SPAM became the ideal convenience food and incorporated into local diet: Okinawa’s goya champuru is fried with SPAM and some of us top our morning beehoon with it.
-Interestingly, South Korea produces and consumes more SPAM than any other country except the US (it’s very popular as gifts).
+Interestingly, South Korea produces and consumes more SPAM than any other country except the US (it’s very popular as gifts, and is considered a luxury item!).

 Instant Noodles